collective/Products.cron4plone/README.txt

          "Kim Chee Leong", mailto:leong@gw20e.com

 License: This product is licensed under the GNU Public License version 2.
-See the file LICENSE included in this product.
+See the file docs/LICENSE.txt included in this product.

 Parts of the code were taken from
 "PloneMaintenance", http://plone.org/products/plonemaintenance by